Your Last Paycheck

 - Help catch rough spots or confusing sections

-- Optionally have your name included in the acknowledgments
+- Optionally have your name included in the Acknowledgements

 …you are warmly invited to apply.